beingmrkenny/ListHighlighterForTrello/README.md

 Dev tools now run on native node, not gulp.
 You'll need to delete node_modules and run `npm i again`.

-You'll need sass if you don't have it, which you can install with either `brew install sass/sass/sass` or `npm i -g sass`.
+You'll need the sass CLI if you don't have it, which you can install with either `brew install sass/sass/sass` or `npm i -g sass`.

 If you want to use the Applescript to refresh Chrome, you'll need to run `osacompile -o chrome.scpt chrome.applescript` in the build directory first.